cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-palera1n.md

 Ubuntu-based Linux distributions are known to have issues successfully running palera1n.

-If you are using a UBuntu-based Linux distribution and do run into issues, it's recommended to either use another Linux distribution or follow <router-link to="/using-palen1x">Using palen1x</router-link> instead.
+If you are using a Ubuntu-based Linux distribution and do run into issues, it's recommended to either use another Linux distribution or follow <router-link to="/using-palen1x">Using palen1x</router-link> instead.

 :::